harishmuh/harishmuh/README.md

 ### 👋 Hi there,

-Nice to meet you and thank you for visiting my GitHub! 😄
+Nice to meet you, and thank you for visiting my GitHub! 😄

 My name is **Harish**.
-I am a data science associate with a robust background in life-science research and an advanced degree in STEM and Management.
+I am a data science associate and mentor in a bootcamp with a robust background in life-science research and an advanced degree in STEM and Management.
-Currently, I am working on **multidisciplinary data science projects** (including business analytics and biological sequence data analysis) where I apply my skill in analyzing datasets, data visualization, and developing machine learning models that drive actionable insights.
+Currently, I am working on **multidisciplinary data science projects** (including business analytics and biological sequence data analysis) where I apply my skills in analyzing datasets, data visualization, and developing machine learning models that drive actionable insights.

 ---